evaherrada/doctest_quizzes/README.md

     * `[['relative.path.to.file', {doctest in: doctest out}, 'Function Name']]`
     * doctest in can be a string, integer, float, or list (list must be formatted as a string Eg. '[1, 2]')
     * doctest out can be a string, int, or list
-* student_id
-  * Formatting
-    * Any string, integer, or float

-## Possible future features:
-* scores

-* Later: hash items

-## How this should work:
-* Enter ID
-* Get question with code on the top, input field in the middle, and code on the end
-* Code gets tested with doctests